 Japanese Play-by-Postcard RPGs: Net Games

 A while back I was going through my small collection of issues of RPG Magazine from the early 90s and a back-page advertisement for a "Net Game" caught my eye.
 Checking the date on the magazine - 1990 - I was surprised, since it seemed to predate widespread adoption of the Internet - what could a "net game" have been?
-Reading up on the game in the advertisement - 那由他の果てに ("At the Edge of Infinity") by 遊演体/Youentai - I discovered the world of play-by-mail RPGs in 1990s Japan.
-Many magazines, books, net auctions, abandoned web pages, and personal testimonies later, I decided to write this article to give an overview of it all.
+Reading up on the game in the advertisement - 那由他の果てに ("At the Edge of Infinity") by 遊演体/Youentai - I discovered the fascinating world of play-by-mail RPGs in 1990s Japan.

 The next month, the player writes that he'll go to the sports fields to work on making his baseball robot more powerful and challenge the softball ace to a rematch.
 However, his plans are not referenced at all in his reaction - instead it's all about the softball team arguing with the football team about who gets to use the field.
 While in most of the book the main character has more luck in replies than any real player could hope for, this chapter reminds potential players that things don't always go their way.

 Month after month you'd send in your reply and wait for your reaction and the monthly magazine.
-At the end of the game there would often be a large meetup, and most years they published a commemorative book chronicling major game events.
-While some plot developments would be planned before the game began, many twists and running jokes started off as postcards sent in from random players.
+At the end of the game there would often be a large real-world meetup, and most years they published a commemorative book chronicling major game events.
+While some plot developments would be planned before the game began, many twists and running jokes started off as postcards sent in by ordinary players.

 While the particular term "Net Game" was only used by Youentai, after their successful start as a business in 1988 other companies popped up and followed the same model.
 You can see a big list of those here.